Düsseldorf Airport: Development since the 2000s

 In 2002, the inter-terminal shuttle bus service was replaced by the suspended monorail called the SkyTrain connecting the terminal building with the InterCity train station.
 The monorail travels the 2.5 km between the terminal and station at a maximum speed of 50 km/h.
-The system was developed by Siemens and is based on the similar H-Bahn operating with two lines on Dortmund university campus.
+The system was developed by Siemens and is based on the similar H-Bahn operating with two lines on the Dortmund university campus.

 On 12 November 2006, the first Airbus A380 landed in Düsseldorf as part of a Lufthansa promotional flight.

 In March 2013, the Airport received a new corporate design and dropped the phrase International from its official name.

-In January 2015, Emirates announced it will schedule the Airbus A380 on one of their two daily flights from Dubai to Düsseldorf starting in July 2015.
+In January 2015, Emirates announced it would schedule the Airbus A380 on one of their two daily flights from Dubai to Düsseldorf starting in July 2015.
 In May 2015, the airport finished construction of the new facilities needed to handle the A380, including a parking position with three jet-bridges, widened taxiways and new ground handling equipment.

-In June 2015, Lufthansa announced the closure its long-haul base at Düsseldorf Airport for economic reasons by October 2015.
+In June 2015, Lufthansa announced the closure of its long-haul base at Düsseldorf Airport for economic reasons by October 2015.
 The base consisted of two Airbus A340-300s which served Newark and Chicago-O'Hare.
 Newark remained a year-round service which is operated in a W-pattern from Munich Airport (Munich - Newark - Düsseldorf - Newark - Munich) while the Chicago service was suspended for the winter 2015/2016 season.
 A few months later, Lufthansa announced the cancellation of the Düsseldorf-Chicago route.
-The same route has been served by American Airlines during the summer seasons from 2013 to 2016, when it was discontinued.
+The same route was served by American Airlines during the summer seasons from 2013 to 2016, when it was discontinued.

 In January 2017, the airport's largest hub operator Air Berlin announced a massive downsizing of its operations due to restructuring measures.
-While some leisure routes were handed to Niki more than a dozen destinations have been cancelled entirely.
-In August 2017, Air Berlin also announced the termination of all long-haul routes from Düsseldorf to destinations in the Caribbean on short notice due to the ongoing bankruptcy proceedings.
+While some leisure routes were handed to Niki more than a dozen destinations were cancelled entirely.
+In August 2017, Air Berlin also announced the termination of all long-haul routes from Düsseldorf to destinations in the Caribbean on short notice due to ongoing bankruptcy proceedings.
 However, both Condor and Eurowings announced it would step in and start some of the terminated Caribbean destinations by themselves.
 Shortly after, Air Berlin also announced the termination of all remaining long-haul operations leading to the loss of several connections to the United States at Düsseldorf Airport.
-On 9 October 2017, Air Berlin announced the termination of all of its own operations, excluding wetleases, by the end of the month leading to the loss of one of the airport's largest customers.
+On 9 October 2017, Air Berlin announced the termination of all of its own operations, excluding wet leases, by the end of the month leading to the loss of one of the airport's largest customers.